Archisinal/marketplace-app/README.md

 2. Talisman
 3. PolkadotJs

-> EVM compatible wallets are not supported yet (for Post-MVP)
+> EVM compatible wallets are not supported yet

 ## Access from mobile devices
 The marketplace is fully responsive and accessible on mobile devices though web interface: